 The Blazers win!
-I’m mobbed by my teammates who smother me in a group hug because that’s the kind of girls on this team, and I’m roasting and suffocating, but it feels awesome anyway.
+I’m mobbed by my teammates who smother me in a group hug because that’s the kind of girls we have on this team, and I’m roasting and suffocating, but it feels awesome, anyway.
 When they finally let me go, Coach Kavanagh is there with a rare smile on her face, and she slaps me on the back, probably leaving a welt.

 I don’t bother telling her that my dad finally showed up, I just grin and let her wiggle my bun and smack me on the back again.